defmonk0/infinite-eclipse-notes/sessions/05. Vampire Slayers/(35) Designer Shit Is Expensive.md

   * *Stolthet 'Mytejager' Nordligefjell* inquired about magic tattoos, but learned they weren't common.
     * The owner offered to ask around for other artists or clients who might find where that could be done.
   * *B. B.* started looking at getting a tattoo and describing what she wanted.
-  * The rest of *the party* discussed deciding to just let this be until at least after the *dinner*.
+  * The rest of *the party* discussed deciding to just let this be until at least after the *Dinner At The Keep*.
   * As there was an opening in the parlor's schedule, tattoos were acquired by a few *party* members.
     * *B. B.* got a waning gibbous moon around the left shoulder-blade.
     * *Alenia Eldaloth* a stylized sprig of mistletoe on the right forearm.